alshedivat/al-folio/_news/announcement_3.md

 inline: True
 ---

-<a href="https://conferences.law.stanford.edu/tsrc/"> My work on Google Search was presented on Trust and Safety Conference, Stanford</a>
+My work on Google Search was presented at <a href="https://conferences.law.stanford.edu/tsrc/"></a> at Trust and Safety Conference, Stanford.